emqx/mqttbs/README.md

 ![fan-out](_assets/fanout.png)

-A use case for this scenario is presented as:
+A use case of this scenario for brokers deployed on single node is presented as:
 <table>
 	<tr>
 		<td>Use case</td>
-		<td>fanout-5-500K</td>
+		<td>singlenode-fanout-5-1000-5-250K</td>
 	</tr>
 	<tr>
 		<td>Description</td>
-		<td>50 publishers publish messages to 5 topics which are subscribed by 1,000 subscribers</td>
+		<td>5 publishers publish messages to 5 topics which are subscribed by 1,000 subscribers</td>
 	</tr>
 	<tr>
 		<td>Details</td>
 		<td>
 			<ol>
-				<li>1,050 clients are divided into 5 groups.
-Each group has its own distinct topic, 10 publishers and 200 subscribers.</li>
+				<li>1,005 clients are divided into publishers and subscribers: 5 as publishers and 1,000 as subscribers.
+The publishers and subscribers will work on 5 topics.</li>
 				<li>All publishers and subscribers connect to the TCP port of the broker, using MQTT 3.1.1 protocol.
 The Keep Alive property is set as 300, and Clean Session is set as 1.</li>
-				<li>Once the connection of a subscriber is established, the subscriber immediately subscribes to the topic of that group using QoS 1.</li>
+				<li>Once the connection of a subscriber is established, the subscriber immediately subscribes to all 5 topics using QoS 1.</li>
-				<li>When all the connections are established, publishers of each group publish message to the topic of that group using QoS 1 with Retain as 0.
-The publish rate for each publisher is 50 message per second.
-The payload size of each message is 1 KB.</li>
+				<li>When all the connections are established, each publisher publishes message to an exclusive topic using QoS 1 with Retain as 0.
+The publish rate for each publisher is 50 messages per second.
+The payload size of each message is 16 bytes.</li>
 				<li>Keep the publish and subscribe for 30 minutes.
-The expected total publish rate is 2,500 messages per second, and the expected total subscribe rate is 500,000 messages per second.</li>
+The expected total publish rate is 250 messages per second, and the expected total subscribe rate is 250,000 messages per second.</li>
 			</ol>
 		</td>
 	</tr>